There are 4 types of certificates that TSB operator needs to be aware of:

-While technically not an "application" you will also need to set up the TLS certificates for the command line tools to access the TSB Management Plane, as well as for you to access the TSB UI via a web browser.
+While technically not an "application" you will also need to set up the TLS certificates for TSB front-envoy which is the ingress gateway for the TSB management plane.
+It is responsible for routing traffic to TSB API and UI.
 TSB TLS certificate must be available before TSB deployment.

 Intermediate Istio CA Certificates